All-rounder: A Flexible AI Accelerator with Diverse Data Format Support and Morphable Structure for Multi-DNN Processing: Flexibly Fusible and Fissionable MAC Array

 \subsection{Fusible and Fissionable MAC Array}

-The proposed MAC array can be reconfigured with MAC arrays of various sizes through the global bridge logics between array blocks.
-For example, the MAC array can have four 64$\times$64 MAC arrays by not connecting all global bridge logics (Fig.~\ref{fig:mac_array_overall}-(e)), and can have two 64$\times$128 sizes by connecting bridge logics between array block0 and array block1 and bridge logics between array block2 and array block3 (Fig.~\ref{fig:mac_array_overall}-(f)).
-In addition, the MAC array can support one 128$\times$64 structure and two 64$\times$64 structures (Fig.~\ref{fig:mac_array_overall}-(g)), and one 128$\times$128 MAC array structure can be obtained by connecting all global bridge logics between array blocks as shown in Fig.~\ref{fig:mac_array_overall}-(h).
-Such reconfigurability enables GEMM operations of various sizes, and is particularly efficient in processing multi-tenant execution of multiple DNN models within a single MAC array.
-For instance, four DNN models can be processed in parallel when the MAC array forms four 64$\times$64 MAC array structures as depicted in Fig.~\ref{fig:mac_array_overall}-(e), and two DNN models can be processed in two 64$\times$128 structures by organizing the MAC array like Fig.~\ref{fig:mac_array_overall}-(f).
+The proposed MAC array can be reconfigured into various sizes through the global bridge logics between array blocks, as shown in Fig.~\ref{fig:mac_array_overall}-(e-h).
+For example, the MAC array can be partitioned into four 64$\times$64 MAC arrays by disconnecting all global bridge logics (Fig.~\ref{fig:mac_array_overall}-(e)), or into two 64$\times$128 arrays by connecting the bridge logics between array blocks 0 and 1, as well as between array blocks 2 and 3 (Fig.~\ref{fig:mac_array_overall}-(f)).
+Additionally, the MAC array can be configured to support one 128$\times$64 array alongside two 64$\times$64 arrays (Fig.~\ref{fig:mac_array_overall}-(g)), or it can form a single 128$\times$128 MAC array by connecting all global bridge logics between array blocks, as shown in Fig.~\ref{fig:mac_array_overall}-(h).
+This reconfigurability enables the efficient execution of GEMM operations across various sizes and is particularly advantageous for processing multi-tenant execution of multiple AI models within a single MAC array.
+For instance, four AI models can be processed in parallel when the MAC array is configured into four 64$\times$64 MAC arrays, as depicted in Fig.~\ref{fig:mac_array_overall}-(e), and two AI models can be processed simultaneously using two 64$\times$128 arrays, as shown in Fig.~\ref{fig:mac_array_overall}-(f).